Faculty

 BIO

-Dr. Will Tyson is an Associate Professor of Sociology at the University of South Florida in Tampa.
+Dr. Will Tyson is a Professor of Sociology at the University of South Florida in Tampa.
 His research uncovers the connections between educational experiences and career pathways and key life course transitions among students from various backgrounds.
 He specializes in research that challenges our understanding of interpersonal and structural influences on science, technology, engineering, and mathematics (STEM) education and career pathways out of high schools, community colleges, and four-year universities.

 Dr. Tyson is the author of Teaching and Learning Employability Skills in Career and Technical Education: Industry, Educator, and Student Perspectives (2020).
 This book examines how high school career and technical education (CTE) educators teach and students learn industry-desired employability skills (also called “soft skills”) to prepare students to get a job in a science, technology, engineering, or mathematics (STEM) field and/or attend college right out of high school.
 Personal skills such as work ethic, personal responsibility, and willingness to learn and social skills such as teamwork, leadership, and conflict resolution are necessary to be competitive for the estimated 30 million jobs in the United States that do not require a bachelor’s degree yet pay an average of $55,000 a year.